Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: The Complete High--Scale Exceptional Lagrangian

-We now present the full ultraviolet Lagrangian at the $E_6$ unification scale.
-The theory consists of the $E_6$ gauge sector, three chiral fermion families in the $\mathbf{27}$ representation, the symmetry--breaking Higgs $\Phi_\mathbf{351'}$, additional Higgs multiplets responsible for lower--scale breakings and singlet fields implementing vectorlike completion.
+We now present the full ultraviolet exceptional Lagrangian.
+The bulk of the theory consists of the $E_6$ gauge sector and the symmetry--breaking Higgs from $\Phi_ \mathbf{650}$, along with the parent $E_7$--uplifteed parent.